Taught by the Nuns of Aloka Vihara Forest Monastery

 In the spirit of the monastic lifestyle, we will be following the Eight Precepts, taking only what is offered, participating in the daily routine mindfully and with awareness, and attempting to reflect on our every activity as part of our practice.
 This will include Noble Silence, morning and evening chanting, sitting and walking meditation, and daily Dhamma teachings.
 There will be opportunities for group interviews along with Q&A during the retreat.
-An optional daily period of Qi Gong will be offered by Meg Gawler.
+An optional daily period of yoga will be offered by Lissa Edmond.

 To refrain from…

 1) taking the life of any living creature

 4) false and harmful speech

 5) consuming intoxicating drink and drugs which lead to carelessness

 7) entertainment, beautification and adornment

 8) lying on a high or luxurious sleeping place (not indulging in sleep)

 Accommodations are double rooms with shared bathroom facilities.
 The retreat center is wheelchair accessible, we are unable to accommodate any other environmental needs.

 We will offer a light breakfast and, in keeping with this monastic tradition, the daily meal (vegetarian) is eaten before noon.
 In the evening, hot tea is available and “monastic allowables” are served, e.g. dark chocolate, cheese, ginger, soy milk.
 At meal times we offer vegan and gluten free alternatives, we are unable to accommodate other dietary needs.